COPYRIGHT, PLEASE NOTE

 As a last item here is a lens cover for Celestron EDGE 14" telescope.
 It's a simple and a must accessory to prevent dust in the collector lens.
 How ever, in my case there is a secondary mirror focuser sticking out and it prevents to use the standard Celestron aluminium cover over the telescope.

-I solved a problem by cutting a circular hole in the lens cover.
-After that I bought a steel bowl from local market ( it was just 5 € or about 5 $) I sprayed it matt black and glued it to the cover with an elastic, rubber like, superglue.
+I solved the problem by cutting a circular hole in the lens cover.
+After that, I bought a steel bowl from local market ( it was just 5 € or about 5 $) I sprayed it matt black and glued it to the cover with an elastic, rubber like, superglue.

 A steel bowl glued over the hole in the lens cover.